trappar/AliceGeneratorBundle/README.md

         username: testUser
 ```

-Stop writing fixtures by hand.
-Use your UI to create your data and let this bundle do the rest :)
+Use your UI to create your data, let this bundle do the hard part, and then tweak until you've got the perfect fixtures :)

 ## Documentation